Here's How People Felt About Jennifer Lopez's Grammys Motown Tribute

 Since bursting onto the scene in the '90s, Jennifer Lopez has become a multi-threat with a slew of amazing projects under her belt.
 She has juggled simultaneous careers as a TV producer, singer, and romantic comedy heroine.
 Now, however, some fans think that there's one gig that she may want to step away from.

-According to reports and confirmed to Refinery29 by a source close to Lopez, the Second Act star will perform a Motown tribute during Sunday's Grammy awards, in honor of the 60th anniversary of the Detroit-based record label's founding.
+According to reports and confirmed to Refinery29 by a source close to Lopez, the Second Act star will perform a Motown tribute during Sunday's Grammy awards, in honour of the 60th anniversary of the Detroit-baesd record label's founding.

 Lopez is Latina, and her parents are from Puerto Rico.